Virginia Tech Faculty and Staff

 I’m Interested.
 What's Next?

-Check out answers to common questions to help you plan enrichment opportunities in your syllabus.
+Check out answers to common questions to help you plan enrichment opportunities for your syllabus or co-curricular group.

-Virginia Tech student tickets are $10.
+Virginia Tech student tickets are always $10 (excluding Broadway).
 Recommendations for handling this cost include:

-• Invite your students to sign up for Moss’ free student rush ticket program.
+- Invite your students to sign up for the center's free student rush ticket program.
 Text “arts” to 833-966-1838 to receive text alerts when tickets are available.

-• Contact Moss staff to inquire about additional options.
+- Contact our staff to inquire about additional options.

-• If the date/time of the Moss event falls outside of your class time, anticipate that some students may not be able to participate.
-As a substitute, consult with Moss staff and suggest alternative arts experiences for those students to attend.
+- If the date/time of the center event falls outside of your class time, anticipate that some students may not be able to participate.
+As a substitute, consult with our staff and suggest alternative arts experiences for those students to attend.

-• Incorporate in-class activities, course readings, or media to review as homework.
-Moss staff are available to recommend substantive resources for your syllabi and, in select cases, connect you directly with guest artists in advance for collaborative planning.
+- Incorporate in-class activities, course readings, or media to review as homework.
+Our staff are available to recommend substantive resources for your syllabi and, in select cases, connect you directly with guest artists in advance for collaborative planning.

-Whether in person or virtually, guest artists regularly visit Virginia Tech classes, deliver Moss Arts Center talks, and conduct workshops and lecture/demonstrations—and have interfaced with every college at Virginia Tech and numerous co-curricular programs.
-Contact Moss staff to request class visits by specific artists or ask for recommendations for arts experiences that would be germane to your course/program.
+Whether in person or virtually, guest artists regularly visit Virginia Tech classes, deliver talks at the center, and conduct workshops and lecture/demonstrations — and have interfaced with every college at Virginia Tech and numerous co-curricular programs.
+Contact center staff to request class visits by specific artists or ask for recommendations for arts experiences that would be germane to your course/program.

-• Host Moss staff in your class to facilitate post-event discussions and critiques.
+- Host center staff in your class to facilitate post-event discussions and critiques.

-The Moss Arts Center regularly develops new programs based on recommendations from faculty and staff.
-Share your ideas and start a collaboration by contacting Jon Catherwood-Ginn.
+The center regularly develops new programs based on recommendations from faculty and staff.
+Share your ideas and start a collaboration by contacting Ben Jewell-Plocher or Savannah Penven.